LiamOLeary71/LiamOLeary71/Lab01.md

 - [] Linux
 - [] Mac

-My Command Line Shell is:
+My Command Line Shell is: power-shell

 ### Navigating My OS on the Command Line